Achievement Unlocked

 • "How often do you feel that your efforts go unrecognized?"

-• "Do you feel most people fully understand what you've accomplished?"
+• "Do you feel most people fully understand what you have accomplished?"

-• "Tell me about a recent achievement you're especially proud of."
+• "Tell me about a recent achievement you are especially proud of."

-• "How would you say you compare to your peers?"
+• "How would you say you compare to your peers in terms of ability or achievement?"

-Look for: consistent self-elevation, minimization of others' contributions, lack of context when describing achievements.
+Look for: consistent self-elevation, minimization of others' contributions, lack of context when describing achievements, irritation when the clinician does not respond with matching enthusiasm.

 • "When someone close to you is struggling, how do you usually respond?"

-• "Can you tell me about a time when you hurt someone's feelings — how did you feel about that?"
+• "Can you tell me about a time when you hurt someone's feelings and what you felt about that afterward?"

 • "How do people in your life usually describe you?"